ritish-behera/VSD-PhysicalDesign/README.md

 The left hand side term is called as arrival time whereas the right hand side term is called as required time.
 The difference between required time and arrival time is called as setup slack.

-### Hold Time for Ideal Clock
+### Hold Time for Ideal and Real Clock
 Hold Time is the minimum amount of time that the data input (D) must remain stable after the clock edge for the data to be reliably latched by a sequential element (like a flip-flop).
 It is produced due to 2nd MUX present in the capture flop which takes some amount of time to send out the data or latch the data.

 ![Screenshot (1695)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/a145e9ca-90d9-4a23-af01-0862ac3238bf)

 It puts the constraint that the combinational delay should be greater than capture flop delay i.e. Combinational Delay (Theta) > Hold Time(H).

-But for ideal cases due to wire RC delays in clock path there might be skew between the clock edges like earlier cases as well as uncertainty due to PLL.
+But for real cases due to wire RC delays in clock path there might be skew between the clock edges like earlier cases as well as uncertainty due to PLL.
 So for real clock it can be stated as - combinational delay(Theta) + Delta1 > Hold Time(H) + Delta2 + Hold Uncertainty(HU)

 ![image](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/d02767d8-8812-430e-8dba-9373f8c70e9b)